|Video Cloud||Legacy Studio||Express I, Express II, Express III, Professional, Enterprise|

 You can control whether to allow sharing of publishing code for blogs.
 Viral sharing allows your viewers to syndicate individual videos from your players and is a necessary setting to enable the "get code" button in the player.
 You can disallow this by selecting No under Distribution options: Allow viral distribution for this video.

-Note that selecting No for this option only disables the sharing of the player code for blogs.
+Note: Selecting No for this option only disables the sharing of the player code for blogs.
 The email and social sharing buttons will still appear and be functional.
 These options can only be disabled at the player level.

-Note that enabling advertising and ad key/value pairs can also be set at the player level, using the Advertising module.
+Note that enabling advertising and ad key/value pairs can also be set at the player level using the Advertising module.
 For more information, see Setting Ad Policies for Players.
 You can also set bumpers at the player level, using the Publishing module.
 For more information, see Editing Settings for Players with the Publishing Module.

 Video scheduling and geo-filtering are not available for Video Cloud Express customers.
 If you are interested in upgrading your Video Cloud account so that you can edit Availability properties, please contact Brightcove for more information.